-The tips, tools and strategies I share in marriage coaching will help if you are feeling crushed over something your partner said or did to you.
+The tips, tools and strategies I share in marriage counselling will help if you are feeling crushed over something your partner said or did to you.
 If the hurt is unresolved, it will fester and churn inside you, increasing your emotional pain distancing you from your partner.
-Marriage counselling helps you work through and resolve these issues.
+Relationship counselling helps you work through and resolve these issues.

 When you love the marriage you have, you have everything you need!